kristinemlarson/gnssrefl/README.md

 <img src="tests/use_cases/p041-l2c.png" width=600>

-**L2C results are always superior to L1 results.** If you have any influence over a GNSS, please ask the station operators to track modern GPS signals.
+**L2C results are always superior to L1 results.** If you have any influence over a GNSS site, please ask the station operators to track modern GPS signals.

 **Check back for our site on Lake Superior:**